Two Month Moving Checklist:

 - Revise your will and other legal papers to avoid longer probate and higher legal fees.

-- Locate the schools, hospitals, doctors, pharmacies, police stations,veterinarian and fire stations near your home.
+- Locate the schools, hospitals, doctors, pharmacies, police stations, veterinarians, and fire stations near your home.

-We are here to serve you in all your Real Estate Needs!
+We’re here to help with all your Real Estate Needs!